 What to do: Venture further inland with a guide and hike to Na Mueang Waterfall or see the Secret Buddha Garden, which isn’t far from Ta Nim Waterfall.

 Restaurant to try: Jahn at Conrad Koh Samui.
 An exclusive dining destination that marries traditional Thai cooking with contemporary elements.
-The restaurant faces west and has floor-to-ceiling windows for you to fully enjoy the sunset.
+The restaurant faces west and has floor-to-ceiling windows for you to enjoy the sunset fully.

 This article has been updated.
 The original version was first published in November 2015.